 1.5 If a student fails to respond to communications within the specified timeframe they will be withdrawn from the University.

-1.6 Due to the University’s responsibilities as a Tier 4 Sponsor, international students on a Tier 4 visa who apply for, and are granted, a leave of absence will have their Visa curtailed and will need to return to their home country for the duration of the leave of absence.
+1.6 Due to the University’s responsibilities as a student visa route Sponsor, international students on a student visa route who apply for, and are granted, a leave of absence will have their Visa curtailed and will need to return to their home country for the duration of the leave of absence.
 Any student who chooses to take a leave of absence should be aware that the University’s sponsorship may be removed and that they may not be able to return to study following a leave of absence.

 2. Leave of Absence for Periods in Excess of One Academic Year

 2.1 Only in exceptional circumstances will applications for a leave of absence totalling in excess of one academic year be considered.
 Any such applications should be made in writing to the Academic Registrar, who shall, informed by specialist advice (if necessary) determine what conditions, if any, shall apply to the permission.

 2.2 Students should also be advised that periods of leave of absence do count towards their allowed maximum period of registration (Ordinance IV) and that they may not normally be allowed to return to the University to complete their studies once they have reached their maximum period of registration.